 Constipation is when you do not pass stool as often as you normally do.
-Your stool becomes hard and dry, and it is difficult to pass.
+Your stool may become hard and dry, and it is difficult to pass.

 Signs, Symptoms, and Causes